MateHUNAa/mCore/README.md

 # Introduction

-## mCore "Framework"
+## mCore "Lib"

-`mCore` is a utility framework packed with various tools and functions beneficial for developers.
+`mCore` is a utility Lib packed with various tools and functions beneficial for developers.

 ## Features